-In 2010, IR-Tech was the support contractor for Global Combat Support System -Marine Corps training, which required the development, delivery, and maintenance of 34 courses, as well as hundreds of system simulations and training aids.
+In 2010, IR-Tech was the support contractor for Global Combat Support System -Marine Corps (GCSS-MC) training, which required the development, delivery, and maintenance of 34 courses, as well as hundreds of system simulations and training aids.
 Additionally, the training material had to stay current with enterprise systems (and government policies) that are constantly evolving.

 Wisely, CEO Henry Friedman invested in top-notch eLearning tools, curriculum developers, and expert trainers to get the job done.
 The outcome of Friedman’s investments was successful.
 GCSS-MC training was delivered on time and on budget to tens of thousands of Marines and civilian employees world-wide both online and / or on location using closed-network Mobile Training Suites (MTS).

 Over the years, IR-Tech’s professional training team has engineered a development and delivery process tailored specifically for government and defense customers.
 The process, dubbed Just-In-Time-Learning (or JITL), consists of IR-Tech’s talented video production crew, eLearning developers, simulation developers, and Train-The-Trainer (TTT) staff who build and deliver award-winning training products world-wide through a secure Global Content Delivery System (GCDS).

 The genesis of JTIL came from a research project awarded to IR-Tech by the National Center for Maintenance Sciences (NCMS), which is the premier organization for the development and implementation of quality training programs in both national security and leadership.

 NCMS funded IR-Tech to design and prove that a process, tool set, and team that could develop, support, and maintain excellent training products rapidly within narrow time frames e.g. between the time the new or enhanced system enters government testing and its release for use.
 The project was so successful NCMS has awarded additional funding to expand the JITL process and capabilities.